deficollective/deficollective.github.io/content/english/blog/defiscan-update-methodology-batch-2.md

   </tr>
 </table>

+As an example, consider a lending protocol that relies on an external oracle price feed.
+If this feed fails, e.g. by pushing an asset price of 0 due to an operational error or the oracle system being comprimised by malicious actors, user funds may be lost or frozen thus earning the lending protocol a "High" severity score.
+The lending protocol has two options to improve its Autonomy score:
+1. Implement price validation rules and fallback mechanisms in case of an "invalid" price pushed by the oracle feed
+2. Integrate with "sufficiently" decentralized oracle systems to ensure respective risks are mitigated

+Similar to the Upgradeability risk dimension, here centralization of the dependency refers to the ability to individuals or groups of individuals to control critical permissions.
+For the oracle system in the example, this can mean that asset prices are determined by a single party or a single party, or group of parties, controlling contract upgrades.

+Hence, DeFi protocols effectively inherit centralization risks of their dependencies.
+This concept is very similar to how DeFiScan already translates centralization risks exhibited by the underlying chain.

 ## Role of Security Council in onchain governance

-The Security Council, generally speaking a multisig account adhering to certain requirements, is used as an acceptable measure to mitigate certain centralization risks to reach Stage 1 decentralization.
+The Security Council is used as an acceptable measure to mitigate Upgradeability risks and enable a DeFi protocol to reach Stage 1 decentralization.

-So far, the framework allowed a DeFi protocol with `High` Upgradeability risk score, or the impact of permissioned functions included *theft or loss of user funds*, to achieve Stage 1 decentralization if control over these permissions was transferred to a Security Council.
+So far, the framework allowed a DeFi protocol with "High" Upgradeability risk score, earned due to the existence of permissioned functions with a potential impact of *theft or loss of user funds*, to achieve Stage 1 decentralization if control over these permissions was transferred to a Security Council.
 Thereby, the requirement to protect ciritical control in the DeFi protocol with an Exit Window was effectively overruled by the existence of the Security Council.

 With this update, we expand the role of the Security Council to also offer mitigation to the risk of an insufficient Exit Window in an onchain governance system.
-Specifically, if permissions resulting in a `High` Upgradeability risk score are controlled by an onchain governance system with an Exit Window of less then 7 days, then a **Security Council must have the ability to veto proposals** for the DeFi protocol to reach Stage 1.
+Specifically, if permissions resulting in a "High" Upgradeability risk score are controlled by an onchain governance system with an Exit Window of less then 7 days, then a **Security Council must have the ability to veto proposals** for the DeFi protocol to reach Stage 1.

 As a result of this update, the Stage 1 requirements change to:
 - '✅ At least a "Medium" risk score for Chain, Autonomy, Accessibility'